 4. Monarch, Muskogee, Oklahoma

-Monarch offers gender-specific inpatient and outpatient treatment in Muskogee, OK for people facing substance abuse issues.
+Monarch offers gender-specific inpatient and outpatient treatment in Muskogee, OK for people facing substance use disorder issues.

 Best qualities of this treatment facility: